» Student Affairs

 Methodist University's Campus Recreation & Intramural Programs (CRIMP) department aspires to enhance the university experience through leisure activities and alternative educational programs.
 CRIMP is committed to cultivating a healthy social environment through student-driven programs of fitness, sports, wellness, and outdoor adventure.
-CRIMP also strives to increase programming in cultural enrichment, leadership, and community involvement, helping to build a progressive learning society.
-CRIMP's various recreational endeavors and activities supplement classroom instruction and reflect the diversity of Methodist University.
+CRIMP strives to increase programming in cultural enrichment, leadership, and community involvement, helping to build a progressive learning society and reflect the diversity at Methodist University.

 Outdoor Adventure Trips and Activities

 The CRIMP Outdoor Adventure program is committed to providing students with extra-curricular activities both on and off campus.
 Our club offers a variety of activities and trips throughout the year.
 Some of our most popular trips & activities are listed below:

 Additionally, trips often give students the chance to mingle with others and have amazing adventures.
 CRIMP sometimes offers certification courses (such as swimming, sailing, SCUBA, etc) for students.
 Each student should strive to be a part of this incredible program.

 Nimocks Fitness Center

 The Nimocks Fitness Center contains a full line of cardio equipment, such as treadmills, striders, ellipticals, recumbent bikes, and spinning bikes, along with weight machines and an indoor track.
 This facility has a multi-purpose gym available for basketball and volleyball.
 Access inside the Nimocks Fitness Center requires a current MU ID.
 Members are allowed one (1) guest with the age restriction of 16 years or older.
 Policies and practices are to ensure safety and decrease liability.